zimolzak/birthday-party/_posts/2022-09-03-party-details.markdown

 - slides
 - jungle gyms
 - small field to play
-- Two hour free street parking.
+- 2-hour free street parking
 - *No restrooms!*
 - a few benches and tables